NewPages Guide to Literary Magazines

 Focuses on nature, art, and spirit; a feast for the eyes and the soul.
 Includes art of all periods and genres, along with fiction, nonfiction, and poetry.
 Intended for artists, nature lovers, seekers, and enthusiasts.
 Each issue focuses on a topic, with more information found at our submissions page.

-Storm Cellar, an independent literary arts magazine since 2011, is a journal of safety and danger in many senses.
-Emphasizing the Midwest, and showcasing surprising, amazing writing and art by marginalized voices including BIPOC, LGBTQIA+, poor, and neuroatypical creators, we are not a distraction but a cure for boredom.
+Independent since 2011, Storm Cellar is a journal of safety and danger in every sense.
+Emphasizing the Midwest, and showcasing surprising, amazing writing and art by marginalized voices including Indigenous, Black, POC, LGBTQIA+, disabled, poor, neurodivergent, and border-straddling creators, it is not a distraction from boredom but a cure.

 StoryQuarterly fiction, nonfiction